 Distance Affects Lunar Gravity

 The moon's "perigee" is the point in its orbit where it is nearest to the Earth.
-At this point, the moon's gravitational pull is the strongest, which results in greater tide variation than normal.
+The moon's gravitational pull on Earth is the strongest when the moon is at the perigee, which results in greater tide variation than normal.
 This variation creates slightly higher high tides and slightly lower low tides.
-Conversely, the moon's "apogee" is the point where it is furthest from the Earth, which results in slightly lower tide variation than normal.
+Conversely, the moon's "apogee" is the point in the lunar orbit when it is farthest from the Earth, which results in slightly lower tide variation than normal.

 Adding the Sun's Gravity

 The moon's proximity to the Earth causes it to exert a stronger gravitational pull than the sun does on the Earth.
 However, the sun's effect is magnified at certain times of the year, when Earth's elliptical orbit brings it closer to the sun.

 During this time, the alignment of the Earth, moon and sun creates spring tides that result in greater tidal variation.
 The most significant spring tides occur three or four times per year, when the Earth is closer to the sun and the moon is at its perigee, resulting in perigean spring tides.
 However, even under these conditions, high tides typically don't change enough to cause worrisome effects.

 The Effects of Earth's Gravity on the Moon

 Earth exerts an gravitational effect on the moon that is 80 times stronger than the moon’s pull on Earth.
 This massive gravitational pull caused the surface of the moon to bulge toward Earth, similar to how the moon causes large bodies of water on Earth to bulge.